nephio-project/nephio/operators/nephio-controller-manager/README.md

 ## Nephio Controller Manager

 ### Purpose of this controller
-The purpose of this controller is to create a single binary for all the nephio management controllers for example specialiser controllers, bootstrap controller, repo-controller, edge watcher etc.
+The purpose of this controller is to create a single binary for all the nephio management controllers for example specializer controllers, bootstrap controller, repo-controller, edge watcher etc.

 ### Design
-nephio/operators/nephio-controller-manager operator is the operator manager, which will manage all the nephio mangement controllers.
+nephio/operators/nephio-controller-manager operator is the operator manager, which will manage all the nephio management controllers.
 A reconcilers directory is present in the nephio/controllers/pkg module.
 All the management controller reconciler packages will be created in /nephio/controllers/pkg/reconcilers/.
-The reconciler-interface packge in the nephio/controllers/pkg/reconcilers has the Reconciler interface with controller-runtime reconcile.Reconciler which will be implemented by all the nephio management controller reconcilers.
+The reconciler-interface package in the nephio/controllers/pkg/reconcilers has the Reconciler interface with controller-runtime reconcile.Reconciler which will be implemented by all the nephio management controller reconcilers.
 Reconciler has the method SetupWithManager which is implemented by all the controller reconcilers, through this method the reconcilers are registered with the nephio-controller-manger operator manager.